Top 10 tips when buying pet insurance

 There are four main types of cover that you can choose from when you are looking at pet insurance:

 Accident only.
-This cover is usually time limited and provides cover for injuries up to a maximum of 12 months (365 days); however, some insurers may also offer Accident Only cover, but on Maximum Benefit terms (see below).
+This cover is usually time limited and provides cover for injuries up to a maximum of 12 months (365 days); however, some insurers may also offer Accident Only cover, not anything like using clove oil to euthanize a pet fish, but on Maximum Benefit terms (see below).

 Time limited.
 This cover level is considered as a basic level of pet insurance which provides cover for any illness or injury up to a maximum of 12 months (365 days).